 Tip: Negotiate the fare upfront or use a reputable taxi service.

-The last and most expensive option for your transportation from Cancun to Tulum is to take a taxi, but only consider this if you are in a hurry and have the extra cash.
+I only recommend this option if you are in a hurry and have the extra cash.
 This can be the easiest option, but always expect to pay a high fare.

 Taxis are convenient because they provide door-to-door services and can drop you off exactly where you need to go, but they can also be easily replaced with much more convenient transportation options.